StarlingXWeb/starlingx-website/src/pages/blog/starlingx-vptg-april-2025-recap-part-2.md

 The test team has been working on a new test framework to make it easier and simpler to execute sanity and regression test suites through a higher degree of automation.
 Beyond making the test team’s work a bit easier, the framework is also available in the StarlingX [Test repository](https://opendev.org/starlingx/test).
 Users have access to the framework and can deploy and use it in their local environments, which will allow them to better test the platform locally in their own labs with any specific hardware and configuration options that their use case might require.

-The team showed a demo during the PTG session to show to configure the new framework.
-Users can specify their lab and lab configuration, which starts with adding the floating IP, admin credentials and ssh port to the framework’s configuration.
-Some of the StarlingX features also depend on the underlying infrastructure, which you can specify as lab capabilities in the framework.
-This allows for skipping tests that would otherwise fail due to an unmet requirement.
-While this can be configured manually, the framework s also equipped with a discovery function through a series of API requests against the lab.
+The team walked attendees through a demo during the PTG session to show how to configure and use the new framework.
+Among other functionality, the demo showed how users can specify their lab and lab configuration, which starts with adding the floating IP, admin credentials and ssh port to the framework’s configuration.
+As some of the StarlingX features depend on the underlying infrastructure, the framework allows users to specify those as lab capabilities in the framework.
+This enables to skip tests that would otherwise fail due to an unmet requirement.
+While this can be configured manually, the framework is also equipped with a discovery function that is executed through a series of API requests against the lab.

 The new framework is built on the principles of stability and readability, which was demonstrated during the PTG session.
 Check out the [session recording](https://etherpad.opendev.org/p/r.88723cc8246d5717733a438b65ced845#L18) to find out more, the demo starts at 1:23:00!
 Also look out for a blog post that the team is working on to further introduce the new StarlingX test framework.